I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 In my table we started by a yellow colour gradient and the only bit of this activity that I found interesting was when I trying gloves in different yellows and playing with my hands because this body part is key in my project.

-How can I make visual the symbiosis of Javier's passion and my passion?
-I was drawing and painting by transferring the feeling the violin was giving me.
-Then, I collaged hands by connecting them with stings (tape), as I wanted to express that the sound created by the strings of the violin was connecting our hands and our passions at the same time (Javier playing/Me painting).
+How can I connect our hands in other way?
+I collaged hands by connecting them with stings (tape), as I wanted to express that the sound created by the strings of the violin was connecting our hands and our passions at the same time (Javier playing/Me painting).

 Today I was thinking about bridal veils and their different meanings according to the period of time or country.
 I particularly like the Greek meaning "protecting the bride from bad spirits".
 From this, What are other possible meanings of the bridal veil?
 I'd like to symbolise with the veil that Javier's passion for the music might protect him from unhappiness but the veil covering the face is also something that can really let see reality properly, as it is possible to get blind by love.